 Serve the strata with some mixed fresh fruit, buttery croissants, and nice, strong coffee alongside.
 Take it all out on the deck with some friends or just your sweetheart and the Sunday paper and simply relax.
 This old reliable recipe is good for any time of the year and often makes an appearance in our home on Christmas morning.

 How to Make Ham and Cheese Strata

 Trim the crusts from five slices of bread, reserving crusts.
 Cut in half diagonally.
 Set aside.

 Generously butter a 9-inch square baking dish.

 Tear the remaining three slices of bread into pieces and place them in the baking dish along with the reserved crusts.
-Over the bread, layer the cheese, ham, mushrooms and parsley.
+Over the bread, layer the cheese, ham, mushrooms, and parsley.
 To make the recipe really easy, I use packaged grated cheese, an 8-ounce package of chopped baked ham and canned mushrooms.
 If you want to hand grate the cheese, cook up some ham and use fresh mushrooms please do so!
-However, I’ve found that difference in taste is miniscule.
+However, I've found that the difference in taste is minuscule.